Spencer4792/startup/README.md

 ## Styles.css file
 - This is where all of my fonts, styles, and ways of making the website look good are stored.

+## Database.js file
+- This is where I will host the .
+It currently retains the information from the last project CommunityTogether